 Fifth-grade scientists are encouraged to let their wonder and curiosity guide them through topics such as properties and changes in matter, human impact on Earth’s systems, and matter and energy in ecosystems.
 During daily course meetings, students are asked to think about the physical world around them creatively, critically, and quantitatively.
 Topics of study are anchored in real-world contexts and problems, and experiential learning and fieldwork on and around the Dana Hall campus are integral to this course.
 Using hands-on experiments and activities, fifth graders create hypotheses, collect data, examine cause-and-effect relationships, make observations about their investigations, and suggest possible solutions.

 The fifth-grade students undertake a short theatre production as an interdisciplinary project with World Languages.
-A play about the ancient world is performed as a class project, and all of the students experience being part of a theatre production.
+A play about the ancient world is performed as a class project, and all of the students experience being part of a theater production.

 The sixth-grade Social Studies program focuses on three sequential topics to create a foundation for understanding life in the United States.
 Students begin the year with an inquiry into the story of Native Americans of North America; their arrival during the Ice Age and their lives before and after contact with the Europeans.
 During the second trimester, sixth graders explore the settlement patterns in North America by the European immigrants.
 While examining European attitudes toward Native Americans, students discuss the reasons for European settlement and the creation of European colonies in North America.
 They also investigate the creation of an American identity before studying the concept of revolution during the third trimester: What did the word “revolution” mean in the 18th century, and how did the colonists move toward revolution?
 Each unit in this course involves relevant literature, primary sources, and opportunities for field trips and cross-disciplinary projects.
 When the students leave sixth grade, they do so with an understanding of America’s original inhabitants, the results of European contact, and a sense of the America to come.